And the Oxford Word of the Year 2025 is…

 Find out more

-2019: Climate emergency
+2019: climate emergency

 Heightened public awareness of climate science and the implications for communities around the world generated enormous discussion around the world.
 In 2019, our research found an escalation in the language people use to articulate information and ideas concerning the climate—leading us to name climate emergency as Word of the Year and to compile a themed shortlist of words increasingly being used about the climate.